61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 25. Formal China

-It’s time to pull out that classic blue and white china for your Thanksgiving table decor.
+Classic blue-and-white china never loses its appeal.
 While each plate and glass is a work of art, the shades of blue and white are a perfect complement to a few well-placed orange gourds or pumpkins.

 26. Go Mint

-Soft, pastel hues are automatically elegant and the applies your Thanksgiving table decor.
-Lean into shades of white, tan and soft mint green for your napkins, plates or even little ceramic pumpkins.
-This will make your whole table appear more calming and beautiful, rather than bold and chaotic.
+Soft, pastel hues are automatically elegant, but if you lean in with shades of white, tan and soft mint green for your napkins, plates or even little ceramic pumpkins, your table aesthetic will feel modern without losing warmth.

 27. Bright Blue